 As you can see from the image below, the platform is very clean and simple to navigate around.
 You have a navigation bar to the side which enables you to select which CFD you want to trade whether indices, commodities, forex, options, ETF’s or shares.
 The tick can be set to show 1 minute, 5,15 or 30 minute, 1,2 or 4 hour, 1 day or 1 week

 As you will see from the image above, the Plus500 platform has every thing you need within easy access.
 Their all inclusive screen has everything clearly labelled, enabling you to look at your current positions and past trades.
 You can access your account from either a downloadable platform that you place on your personal computer, or you if you prefer you can access your account via the web, meaning you can gain access at any computer.
 Of course as already mentioned there is the mobile app too.

-With Plus500 you are able to deal in a wide variety of currency pairs.
+With Plus500 you are able to deal in a wide variety of forex currency pairs.
 On the platform you will find that they are in four categories, Majors which includes the obvious like British Pound / US Dollar & Euro / Japanese Yen.
-The second group are Majors II which have the likes of the Australian Dollar / the Yen or British Pound / New Zealand Dollar.
-Then the third group is Virtual which contains Bitcoin (Plus500 were the first CFD company to offer Bitcoin).
-And finally the fourth group is called Minors which contains the major currencies against lesser currency such as the US dollar / Singapore dollar or the US Dollar / Polish Zloty
+The second group or forex are Majors II which have the likes of the Australian Dollar / the Yen or British Pound / New Zealand Dollar.
+Then the third forex group is Virtual which contains Bitcoin (Plus500 were the first CFD company to offer Bitcoin).
+And finally the fourth forex group is called Minors which contains the major currencies against lesser currency such as the US dollar / Singapore dollar or the US Dollar / Polish Zloty

 Plus500 offer a wide range of Commodities such as grain products, oil and gold.